Hambleton (Yr 6)

 Welcome to Hambleton Class

-Welcome back to a thoroughly packed Summer Term where the weather is finally looking much brighter - let’s hope it is here to stay!
-Hambleton’s learning will be led by Mrs Hicks who is ably assisted by our wonderful TA, Mrs Fenn (and Mrs Chapman on a Wednesday afternoon).
+Welcome back to a new year in Hambleton Class where Hambleton’s learning will be led by Mrs Hicks who is ably assisted by our wonderful TA, Mrs Fenn (and Mrs Chapman on a Tuesday afternoon).

 There will be lots of other exciting learning opportunities this term for your children and as always we greatly appreciate your help and support.
 If you have any special skill you would like to share or would just like to come in and give a helping hand you are always welcome!